iiPythonx/xpp/md/tutorials/1helloWorld.md

 The third line prints out a string with the value `"Hello, world!"`.
 A string is a series of characters wrapped around by double-quotes (`"`).
 You can think of it like a character, word, phrase, or a sentence.
 The `out` is an operator, which means it takes arguments, processes them, and does a specific action based on what the arguments are.
 In the case, the `out` operator simply takes the arguments and prints them in the terminal.

-Although indentations in x2 aren't necessary, it is a good practice to use indentation to group the statements, so you or other developers won't get confused.
+Although indentations in x++ aren't necessary, it is a good practice to use indentation to group the statements, so you or other developers won't get confused.

 Now that you understand what your code is doing, let's try it out.
 Using what you've learned, try printing out your name and age in the format `My name is <name> and I am <age> years old` in the terminal.